 Vendors must treat all workers with respect and dignity.
 No worker shall be subject to corporal punishment, physical, sexual, psychological or verbal harassment or abuse.
 In addition, Vendors must not use monetary fines as a disciplinary practice.

 We confirm compliance through a variety of methods, including on-site visits of vendors by Floor & Decor personnel and by independent third-party visits, which have been announced on short notice and may be unannounced in the future.
+Floor & Decor provides periodic training on these conduct requirements to personnel responsible for supply chain management.

 If we became aware of any actions or conditions not in compliance with these standards, we would take appropriate remedial action.
 Specifically, Floor & Decor also reserves the right to terminate an agreement with any vendor who does not comply with Floor & Decor’s Vendor Buying Agreement, and we would also consider other measures such as increased training, increased auditing, disciplinary action and/or reporting to the relevant authorities.